Dynamic library files are built by the linker ld from precompiled object modules that can be bound into the executable file after execution begins.

 Possibly smaller process memory utilization

-When several processes using the library are active simultaneously, only one copy of the library resides in memory and is shared by all processes.
+When several processes using the library are active simultaneously, only one copy of the memory resides in memory and is shared by all processes.

 Possibly increased overhead